the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/Transaction-Stuffs.md

 An origin server that recieves a request method that is unrecognized or not implemented should respond with the 501 (Not Implemented) status code.
 An origin server that receives a request method that is recognized and implemented, but not allowed for the target resource, should respond with the 405 (Method Not Allowed) status code.

 ## Safe Methods
-Request methods are considered "safe" if their defined semantics are essentially read-only.
-The method will not cause any state change on the origin server when applied to a target resource.
+Request methods are considered "safe" if their defined semantics are essentially read-only. ***The method will not cause any state change on the origin server when applied to a target resource***.

 The definition of safe methods does not prevent an implementation(server-side program) from including behaviour that breaks this semantic law.
 What is important, however, is that the client did not request that additional behaviour and cannot be held accountable for it.
 For example, a safe request initiated by selecting an ad. on the web will often have the side effect of charging an advertising account.